bio-based cleaning booster

 LignoBrite, an upcycled & bio-circular polymer

-LignoBrite is an upcycled natural polymer derived from renewable lignin – designed to boost cleaning performance while supporting circularity and sustainability.
+LignoBrite is an upcycled natural derived polymer from renewable lignin – designed to boost cleaning performance while supporting circularity and sustainability.
 Robust even under harsh formulation conditions, it offers a bio-based alternative to synthetic dispersants like polyacrylates.

 Where LignoBrite Shines